Shabalina/portfolio/readme.md

 Gulp

-To bring project to life you should do next:
+To bring the project to life you should do next:

 clone this repo